Assistant Secretary of the Air Force (Energy, Installations & Environment)

-Assistant Secretary of the Air Force (Installations, Environment & Energy) (abbreviated SAF/IE) is the title of a civilian office in the United States Department of the Air Force.
-Along with the four other assistant secretaries of the air force, the assistant secretary of the air force (installations, environment & environment) assists the secretary and the under secretary of the air force.
+Assistant Secretary of the Air Force (Energy, Installations and Environment) (SAF/IE) is the title of a civilian office in the United States Department of the Air Force.
+Along with the four other assistant secretaries of the Air Force, the assistant secretary of the Air Force (energy, installations and environment) assists the secretary and the under secretary of the Air Force.

-By law, the assistant secretary of the air force (installations, environment & energy) is appointed by the president of the United States "from civilian life with the advice and consent of the United States Senate."
-Unlike the other assistant secretaries, whose duties are statutorily defined, the office of Assistant Secretary of the Air Force (Installations, Environment & Energy) evolved to meet the needs of the United States Air Force as determined by the secretary of the air force.
-The assistant secretary of the air force (installations, environment & energy) is primarily tasked with all United States Air Force installations.
-This includes responsibility for all installations, environment, & energy required to keep the United States Air Force in a state of readiness, occupational safety and health on Air Force installations, and environmental issues related to maintaining the Air Force's fleet and installations.
-The assistant secretary of the air force (installations, environment & energy) also manages the Office of Energy Assurance (OEA), which develops, implements and oversees an integrated facility energy portfolio.
+By law, the SAF/IE is appointed by the president of the United States "from civilian life with the advice and consent of the United States Senate."
+Unlike the other assistant secretaries, whose duties are statutorily defined, the SAF/IE evolved to meet the needs of the United States Air Force, as determined by the secretary of the Air Force.
+The SAF/IE is primarily tasked with oversight of all United States Air Force installations.
+Its other responsibility is for all functions required to keep the United States Air Force in a state of readiness, maintain occupational safety and health on Air Force installations, and coordinate environmental issues related to maintaining the Air Force's fleet and installations.
+The SAF/IE also manages the Office of Energy Assurance (OEA), which develops, implements and oversees an integrated facility energy portfolio.

+Components

-The principal subordinate of the assistant secretary of the air force (installations, environment & energy) is the principal deputy assistant secretary of the air force (installations, environment & energy).
-Other major subordinates include the deputy assistant secretary of the air force (installations), the deputy assistant secretary of the air force (environment, safety and occupational health), and the deputy assistant secretary of the air force (operational energy).
+The principal subordinate of the SAF/IE is the principal deputy assistant secretary of the air force (installations, environment and energy).

+Other major subordinates include: the deputy assistant secretary of the air force (installations) (SAF/IEI), the deputy assistant secretary of the air force (infrastructure, energy and environment) (SAF/IEE), and the deputy assistant secretary of the Air Force (operational energy, safety and occupational health) (SAF/IEN).